 Types of Memory Foam

-3 main types of memory foam have different advantages for different sleeper types:
+3 main types of memory foam mattresses and they each have unique advantages for different body shapes and sleeping positions.

 Traditional memory foam is what most people probably think of when memory foam is mentioned.
 After all, it was the original memory foam first introduced to the market.
-It has a dense structure that was initially designed by NASA.
-This classic memory foam is designed to contour the body.
-However, the only downside is that it tends to trap body heat because of its dense structure.
+It has a dense structure that NASA initially designed.

-A traditional memory foam mattress has a denser structure than an open-cell foam but is less dense than a gel-infused foam.
-The other two varieties of memory foam, open-cell and gel memory foam, were designed to address the heat retention problem of the traditional memory foam.
+This type of foam has a denser structure than open-cell but is less dense than their gel counterparts.
+Both open-cell and gel were designed to address the heat retention problem of this classic material.

 Because of the internal pockets, open-cell memory foam is less dense than traditional memory foam.
-And because of the lesser density, the firmness of the open-cell mattress is also decreased.
+And because of the decreased density, an open-cell mattress usually feels softer.

 Considering the properties of the open-cell memory foam, it is recommended for